vitiral/trfl/README.md

   - Alternative: simply partition the SD Card and put large long-lived files in the new partition and symlink them from your filesystem.
-A different filesystem designed only for large files (which can take up whole "erasure blocks") could easily be created to accomodate this need.
+A different filesystem designed only for large files (which can take up whole "erasure blocks") could easily be created to accommodate this need.
 - Not necessarily good for frequently mutating files, especially large files.
   Each mutation requires the entire file to be re-written to the write head.
 - Large numbers of renamings can slow down file and directory lookup in the directories where renamings have happened.
-The OS may ocaisionally need to "cleanup" the directory structure if this happens.
+The OS may occasionally need to "cleanup" the directory structure if this happens.

 Some of these issues could be solved in the future.
 For example, the GC could